ares333/php-curl/README.md

 ## About

-Implemented by using curl-multi internal io event with high performance,high universality,high extensibility which especially suitable for massive tasks and complex logic cases.
+Implemented by using php-curl internal io event with high performance,high universality,high extensibility which especially suitable for massive tasks and complex logic cases.

 ## Demand
 PHP: >=5.3